Anthony Bowling

 Anthony Wesley Bowling (born December 23, 1982) is an American voice actor who has provided voices and directed for English-language versions of Japanese anime films and television series.
+As of 2026, he is best known for his role as Han Juno, one of Gazelle's close friends and computer hacker in the anime series Eureka Seven: AO.
 Some of his major roles include Ukyo in Samurai 7, Shiro Ashiya / Alciel in The Devil Is a Part-Timer!, Shin Fukuhara in Baka and Test, Orito in Is This a Zombie?, Aoi Torisaki in Absolute Duo, and Junichiro Kagami, the title character in Ultimate Otaku Teacher.

 Personal life

 Bowling is married to Noa Gavin.